ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-header/_simple-header-angular.md

 [[only-angular]]
-|Below is a simple example of header component class:
+|Below is a simple example of header component:
 |
 |```js
 |import {Component, ElementRef, ViewChild} from '@angular/core';